 Get an Overview: Explore Majors by Biology Category, Organizational Level, and School/College

 Use this sorting tool to easily pull up a list of majors in your areas of interest, with brief descriptions and links to more information.
 There are over 30 undergraduate majors within six different schools/colleges, so you can tap into a wide array of expertise.
 With more than 750 faculty teaching and doing research in the biological sciences, UW-Madison is a great place to study the life sciences.

 - Evaluate your interests, values, and skills.
 What can you do well that you also find enjoyable and satisfying?
-The Exploration Center has computerized guidance programs and other tools to help you find out about yourself as well as career trends and options.
+The Career Exploration Center has computerized guidance programs and other tools to help you find out about yourself as well as career trends and options.

 - Find out about the majors by using the table on this page, which has basic information and links to more.
 You can also read more in the Undergraduate Catalog.
 Departmental offices for the majors may have additional information.
 Each major is located in one or more school/college, which gives it a particular flavor.